marcusmchale/algrow/README.md

    - maybe consider them as separate masks for target selection, taking the overlap.

 # TODO
+  - write documentation
   - package as installer
+  - Evaluate/test
     - use kmseg to generate ground truth images and evaluate classification accuracy, naiive kmseg vs corrected with algrow.
     - test across images with the trained hull. c.f.
 ML. classifiers.
+    - test interaction between true-mask and layout-mask

 # Note
 -  that these interactive representations of pixel colour can improve: